vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 ## Sector Responsibilities
 ### Pingelly (PIY)
 PIY will provide final sequencing actions to ensure aircraft comply with their FF times prior to entering the Perth TCU.
-PIY is also responsible for issuing STAR Clearances for aircraft bound for YPJT, and Non-jets bound for YPPH and YPEA.
+PIY is also responsible for issuing STAR Clearances for aircraft bound for YPJT and YPEA, and Non-jets bound for YPPH.
 See [Perth Runway Modes](#ypph-runway-modes) for runway assignment.

 For aircraft overflying the PH TCU place `O/FLY` in the LABEL DATA field.